vsoch/gridtest/docs/pages/index.md

  3. Stores tests in a yaml file that can be stored in version control
  4. Allows measuring of metrics alongside tests
  5. Generates data exports and interactive reports for results
+ 6. Makes it easy to define and interact with expanded parameter grids

 > Where do I go from here?